Arcadesys/studio.thearcades.me/src/blog/DoctorStrangeCode.md

 - Push to a dev server
 - Have ChatGPT critique the results

 Does it hallucinate?
 Sure, sometimes.
-But 95% of the time, the feedback is _solid._ If those were blackjack odds, I'd play them all day.
+But 95% of the time, the feedback is _solid_.
+If those were blackjack odds, I'd play them all day.

 ---